LLMEffiChecker: Understanding and Testing Efficiency Degradation of Large Language Models: Evaluation

 \subsection{RQ2.4: Overheads}

-\tabref{tab:overheads} shows the average overhead of \tool in generating a test input, we report only the overhead of \tool because the comparison baselines cannot degrade NMT systems' efficiency.
-The measured overhead of \tool is rather reasonable (ranging from 7.5s to 106.35s) and may increase linearly as the perturbation size increases.
+\tabref{tab:new_overheads} and \tabref{tab:overheads_B} show the average overhead of LLMEffiChecker when generating test inputs in white-box and black-box scenarios, respectively.
+We report only the overhead of \tool because the comparison baselines cannot degrade LLMs' efficiency.
+The measured overhead of \tool is rather reasonable (ranging from 2.25s to 191.32s) and may increase linearly as the perturbation size increases.
 The linearly increasing overheads are due to the fact that \tool is an iterative approach (iteration number equals to $\epsilon$), and the overhead within each iteration is stable.
+Additionally, the overhead of \tool-B is reduced by 16.74\% compared to \tool, as it eliminates the need for gradient calculations.
 Note that such reasonable overhead is not a concern since perturbed test inputs are generated by \tool offline.